Bank of Salonica: Name

-The defunct bank's name is now generally referred to in French, because of its historical context.
+The defunct bank's French name is commonly used because of its historical context.
 In the late 19th century, the use of French was prominent among the many languages of the Ottoman Empire, especially in the business community and even more so in Thessaloniki.
 The bank's internal language for its corporate operations was French from its founding in 1888.
 Furthermore, the bank was controlled by French interests from 1907 until 1969.
 In Turkey, the bank increasingly operated under its Turkish name Selanik Bankası especially after its legal restructuring in 1934 to comply with the new Turkish banking law.
 Even then, however, its securities were labeled bilingually in Turkish and French.